Who We Are

 - The Preservation Standing Committee focuses on measures to preserve legal information, in all formats, that is at risk due to deterioration, neglect, or disaster and addresses issues related to the preservation of and access to digital content.

-- The Professional Development Committee plans and implements continuing education activities that promote technical services related professional development outside the AALL Annual Meeting.
+- The Professional Development Committee plans and implements continuing education activities in any format that promote technical services-related professional development both during and beyond the AALL annual meeting.

 - The Serials Standing Committee provides a forum for addressing problems unique to serial publications, including, but not limited to, check-in systems, subscription agencies, binding, claiming, and record keeping.

 - The Awards Committee reviews potential recipients of the Renee D. Chapman Award and grants, such as the Marla J. Schwartz award, which are established by TS-SIS to support member attendance at AALL sponsored educational events.